“Announced immigration policies will result in American families paying an additional $2,150 for goods and services each year by the end of 2028”

 - Significant reductions in new, lawful immigration in the years ahead.

 Notably, these policies would negatively affect the economic prosperity for Americans, who benefit significantly from the contributions of immigrants.
-And, the rise in prices is conservative given the promise of the current administration to push even more undocumented immigrants out of the workforce, through arrest and deportation, or by pushing people to leave on their own.
-Consequently, the rise in prices shown in our models is likely a middle of the road scenario.
+Our estimates of the rise in prices is fairly conservative given the promise of the current administration to push even more undocumented immigrants out of the workforce, through arrest and deportation or by pushing people to leave on their own.
+The actual increases could end up being much higher.

 Most of these policies have already been announced and are pending implementation.
-For example, the administration has cancelled TPS for people from Venezuela and Haiti, meaning their work permits will soon expire.
-The administration has issued executive orders to jump-start mass deportation efforts and set arrest quotas to dramatically increase the number of arrests, detentions and deportations.
-The administration has also removed deportation protections and work authorizations for those paroled into the country through the Cuba-Nicaragua-Haiti-Venezuela (CHNV) policy.
-In addition, the administration has previewed renewed efforts to limit legal immigration, including by drastically reinterpreting the “public charge” policy, stopping most refugee resettlement, banning the entry of individuals from certain countries, which will all lead to a lower number of new legal immigrants qualified to enter the U.S.
+For example, the administration has attempted to cancel TPS for people from Venezuela and Haiti, meaning their work permits could soon end.
+The administration has issued executive orders for mass deportation efforts and set arrest quotas to dramatically increase the number of arrests, detentions and deportations.
+The administration has also removed deportation protections and work authorizations for those paroled into the country through the Cuba-Nicaragua-Haiti-Venezuela (CHNV) policy, and has proposed new regulations to limit asylum applicants’ access to work authorization.
+In addition, the administration has initiated renewed efforts to limit legal immigration, including by drastically reinterpreting the “public charge” policy, stopping most refugee resettlement, banning the entry of individuals from certain countries, and pausing visa processing for people from a list of 75 countries, which will likely lead to a lower number of new legal immigrants qualified to enter the U.S. and some immigrants already here having to leave.